-Dayspring Cancer Clinic is one of only a few cancer clinics in the USA that is currently making available the product 3-Bromopyruvate (3-BP) to patients with all types of cancer, not just liver cancer.
+Dayspring Cancer Clinic is one of only a few cancer clinics in the United States currently making available 3-Bromopyruvate (3-BP) to patients with all types of cancer, not just liver cancer.
 Dayspring has an IRB accepted proposal to make this compound available to patients.

 In 1931 a German physician/scientist, Dr. Otto Warburg, Ph.D., received a Nobel prize for proving that all cancer cells use anaerobic metabolism (burn sugar without using oxygen) to produce energy.
 The problem is that this mechanism is 18 times less efficient than the aerobic (oxygen utilizing) metabolism than normal cells will use.
 Therefore a cancer cell needs 18 times more sugar than a normal cell to grow and remain metabolically active.
 The resultant metabolic drain on the host is significant.